arkeane/polybar_autohide/README.md

 2. Move to the script directory `cd ~/polybar_autohide`

 3. Make adjustments to the script
-     - You can adjust polybar_height definition to change sensibility.
+     - You can adjust settings in the source code
-     - You can also change paths but be carefull!!!

 4. Compile the script `make`